onqtam/headjack/docs/why/THE_WAY_FORWARD.md

 ██████████████████████████████████████████████████████████████████
 # SECTION: Transition
 ██████████████████████████████████████████████████████████████████

+> "People never leave a sinking ship until they see the lights of another ship approaching." - [R. Buckminster Fuller](https://www.azquotes.com/quote/1123416)

+> "In order to change an existing paradigm you do not struggle to try and change the problematic model.
+You create a new model and make the old one obsolete." - [R. Buckminster Fuller](https://www.goodreads.com/quotes/35623-in-order-to-change-an-existing-paradigm-you-do-not)

 > "We live in capitalism.
 Its power seems inescapable.
 So did the divine right of kings.
 Any human power can be resisted and changed by human beings.
 Resistance and change often begin in art, and very often in our art, the art of words." - [Ursula K. Le Guin](https://www.goodreads.com/quotes/3238058-we-live-in-capitalism-its-power-seems-inescapable-so-did)